 Know Your Numbers

-When getting bloodwork done, it’s always important to know what your results mean.
+When getting bloodwork done, it is always important to know what your results mean.
 Compare your vitamin D level to the levels below.
 Where do you fall on this chart?

 Foods with Vitamin D

-There aren’t a whole lot of food sources of vitamin D. And the ones available may not be ones that you eat on a daily basis.
+There aren’t many food sources of vitamin D. Furthermore, the ones available may not be ones that you eat on a daily basis.

-Additionally, if you don’t care much for milk or fish or have allergies to these foods, fortified foods may be your best option for getting enough Vitamin D. Here are a few examples of foods high in vitamin D.
+If you don’t care much for milk or fish or are allergic to these foods, fortified foods may be your best option for getting enough Vitamin D. Here are a few examples of foods that are high in vitamin D.

-Since vitamin D is a fat-soluble vitamin, it is best absorbed when you eat these foods with a meal or snack containing some fat (think healthy fats such as nuts, nut butters, olive oil, avocado, dressing, etc.).
+Since vitamin D is a fat-soluble vitamin, it is best absorbed when you eat these foods with a meal or snack containing some fat (think healthy fats such as nuts, nut butters, olive oil, avocado, dressing, etc.) (5).

 Other Sources of Vitamin D

-You can also get vitamin D by exposing your skin to sunlight.
+You can get vitamin D by exposing your skin to sunlight.

 It may be difficult for some people to get enough vitamin D throughout the year, depending on where they live.
-Those farthest away from the earth’s equator will get less than those living near the equator.
+Those farthest away from the earth’s equator will get less than those living near the equator (6).

-Other factors contributing to how much vitamin D you get from the sun include age, skin color, body weight, and air quality.
+Other factors contributing to how much vitamin D you get from the sun include:

 Vitamin D2 (ergocalciferol)- a form of vitamin D that comes from plant sources such as yeast/mushrooms.
-This is the form used in fortified foods.
+This is the form used in fortified foods (7).

 Vitamin D3 (cholecalciferol)- a form of vitamin D that comes from animal sources such as lanolin from sheep’s wool, egg yolk, liver, and fatty fish.
-This is the form that is already stored in your body.
+This is the form that is already stored in your body (7).

-If you also take a daily multivitamin, these can provide anywhere from ~12.5 mcg to 20 mcg (400 – 800 IU) of vitamin D per serving size.
-So if you are taking a vitamin D supplement in addition to a multivitamin, please keep this in mind.
+If you take a daily multivitamin, the amount of viatmin D present can vary greatly.
+One survery of 67 differenct multivitamins shows that the vitamin D level varied from zero to 800 IU of vitamin D per serving.
+If you are taking a vitamin D supplement in addition to a multivitamin, please keep this in mind.

 Recommended Daily Allowance of Vitamin D

-In the United States, about 25% of the population has a vitamin D level that is too low.
+In the United States, about 41% of the population have a vitamin D deficiency (10).

 On the other hand, vitamin D toxicity is rare.
-However, almost all reports of vitamin D overload are from taking dietary supplements- not from the sun or eating vitamin D foods.
+Almost all reports of vitamin D overload are from taking dietary supplements- not from the sun or eating vitamin D foods (11).

 Toxic Level of Vitamin D (Hypervitaminosis D)